OrdnanceSurvey/OS-VectorMap-District-stylesheets/Geopackage stylesheets (pre May 2023)/ESRI stylesheets (LYR)/Full colour style/README.md

 These are **LYR** files for OS VectorMap District in **Geopackage** format for use in **ESRI ArcGIS**.

-*They have been designed to work with the data as it is supplied.*
+*They have been designed to work with the data as it is supplied,downloaded from the OS Data Hub **prior to May 2023***

 ## Quick start guide